 What is the Recommended Tire Pressure for a Mazda?

 During every drive around Tampa and Sarasota, your vehicle’s tires are slowly starting to lose pressure.
 Your fuel economy gets worse as you lose tire pressure, and the more you lose the closer you are to getting a flat or damaging your tire.
-That’s why you need to be regularly checking and inflating your tires to make sure your tires are safe.
-If you’re asking “what is the recommended tire pressure for a Mazda?,” Cox Mazda has a chart below of the recommended Mazda car tire pressure, as well as a guide for testing your tire pressure.
+That’s why you need to be regularly checking and inflating to the standard PSI for tires to ensure your tires are safe.
+What is the recommended tire pressure for a Mazda?
+Cox Mazda has the answers with out recommended Mazda tire pressure chart, as well as a guide for testing your tire pressure.

 It’s important to wait until your tires are cold before checking in order to get an accurate reading.
 After driving more than a mile, wait at least three hours to ensure that the tires have properly cooled off.
 Mazda tires should be filled to approximately these measurements: